Camino Portugués Coastal Way: Stage 17 Days & 6 Nights 3.8 Read 5 reviews

 This trip is available to solo walkers for a supplement.
 Single rooms are also available for a supplement.

 A local breakfast is included each morning which usually consists of a coffee and bread with jams.
 Lunch and dinner are not included as standard so you are free to choose from the available options.

-- Accommodation in small rural hotels, twin/double rooms with en-suite W/C
+- 6 nights in small rural hotels and hostels in twin/double rooms with en-suite W/C

 - Daily Baggage Transfers

 - A detailed information pack including route notes, maps and local information